How to make your brain cooler, one degree at a time?

 · You can open the window.
 This is a limiting option in summer, or at night when the temperature lows can be unpredictable.
 Don’t get us wrong, the fresh air is always good for you and you MUST aerate your place.
 However, outside noises are not your friend for concentration.

 · Get air conditioning.
 You can regulate the temperature any time of the year.
-Unfortunately, some apartments come without air con and portable air cons require opening the window.
+Unfortunately, some apartments come without air con.
 They can also be bulky, noisy and there is a reason why people fall sick because of these devices: the change in temperature can be drastic and unnatural!

 · Get a fan.
 Noise aside, if it is too hot, the fan will simply keep blowing dry hot air around.
 Sleeping with a fan on can be challenging too and add up to your electricity bill.